LW2904/basic-steambot/README.md

 Note that some modules that can be `require`d do not have to be installed, like `readline`, which is a Node core module.

-### Objects

-Objects in JavaScript, just as in many other programming languages, can be compared to objects in real life.
-The concept of objects in JavaScript can be understood with real life, tangible objects.

-An object is a standalone entity, with properties and type.
-Compare it with a cup, for example.
-A cup is an object, with properties.
-A cup has a color, a design, weight, a material it is made of, etc. The same way, JavaScript objects can have properties, which define their characteristics.

-A JavaScript object has properties associated with it.
-A property of an object can be explained as a variable that is attached to the object.
-Object properties are basically the same as ordinary JavaScript variables, except for the attachment to objects.
-The properties of an object define the characteristics of the object.
-You access the properties of an object with a simple dot-notation:

-`myObject.propertyName`

 ### Events and Callbacks

 JavaScript is an event-driven language.
 That's an interesting concept, and since there are many great articles on this I don't really want to spend too much time on it here.